vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/vuepress/plugin.md

 ## Local Plugin

-To use your own plugin but don’t want to publish it, you can create a local plugin.
+To use your own plugin but don't want to publish it, you can create a local plugin.

-It is recommended to use the [Config File](./config.md#config-file) directly as a plugin, because [almost all of the Plugin APIs are available](https://v2.vuepress.vuejs.org/reference/config.html#plugin-api), which would be more convenient in most cases.
+It is recommended to use the [Config File](./config.md#config-file) directly as a plugin, because [almost all the Plugin APIs are available](https://v2.vuepress.vuejs.org/reference/config.html#plugin-api), which would be more convenient in most cases.

-But if you have too many things to do in your config file, you can consider to extract them into separate plugins, and use them in your config file:
+But if you have too many things to do in your config file, you can consider extracting them into separate plugins, and use them in your config file:

 ```js
 import myPlugin from "./path/to/my-plugin.js";